GenieFramework/StippleDemos/AdvancedExamples/GenieTemplate/README.md

 # Draft for a New Genie Template

 ## Highlights
 - Largely reduced TTFX: startup time of <10s from zero to the the served page via docker, without sysimage compilation!
+(2s if called non-interactively on an M3 mac with Julia v1.12.1)
 - New `Dockerfile` and `docker-compose.yml` with cached precompilation!
 - New concept: app as a package, start by no more than `using GenieTemplate`, can be hosted on a package server